CDCgov/dibbs-query-connector/query-connector/README.md

 `npm run test:playwright`
 Runs the end-to-end tests.

-`npm run test:playwright:local`
+`npm run test:playwright:ui`
 Starts the interactive UI mode.
+The script will spin up a full version of the app on the default ports, so make sure you don't have another app instance running

 `npm run test:playwright -- --project=chromium`
 Runs the tests only on Desktop Chrome.